 Charged with custodianship of all cancer center data, the CISS team strives for excellence in all areas of technology — data management, security, reporting and utilization of industry standard development practices.
 With a focus on clinical data and clinical trial administration, these services can include needs specification, system evaluation, preparation of functional design documents, project management, and system testing.
 Informatics staff members facilitate tracking of Masonic Cancer Center activity levels, facilitate research subject recruitment, establish systems for efficient clinical data collection and storage.
 The Clinical Informatics Shared Services staff also provides database construction and administration, and website development support.

 Publication Acknowledgment Request

 Being a shared resource we receive grant support from the National Cancer Institute, thus our use should be acknowledged in any publications.
-The following statement is suggested: "This work was supported in part by NIH P30 CA77598 utilizing the Masonic Cancer Center, University of Minnesota shared resource of Oncology Medical Informatics & Services".
+The following statement is suggested: "This work was supported in part by NIH P30 CA77598 utilizing the Masonic Cancer Center, University of Minnesota shared resource of Clinical Informatics Shared Services".